chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_napari.md

 TODO: screenshot/video

-This plugin is not yet available on PyPI, but the latest development version can be installed with `pip` as long as you also have `git` installed.
+This plugin is not yet available on PyPI, but the latest development version can be installed with `pip` as long as `git` is also available.

 ```shell
 pip install git+https://github.com/chanzuckerberg/napari-cryoet-data-portal.git
 ```

+To access the plugin, first open napari.

-TODO: step 1, open napari
+TODO: screenshot of initial napari

 TODO: step 2, locate the plugin menu and open the portal widget